CANSSI CRT Program

 Collaborative Research Teams

-This program fosters research and training interactions centred in statistical sciences that span disciplines and institutions to tackle complex problems of broad importance.
+Complex problems of broad importance require a team-based approach.
+This program fosters research and training interactions centred in statistical sciences that span geography, disciplines, and institutions.

 • Region: National

-• Eligibility: Faculty-led; primarily supports graduate students and postdoctoral fellows
+• Eligibility: Faculty-led teams that include students and postdoctoral fellows

 Have questions about the program?